We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 These questions led me to pick up a copy of Healing Back Pain by Dr. John Sarno.
 My questions were finally answered.

 I started to see that all the pressure I was putting on myself to win races, to prove to myself and others that I was enough was killing me from the inside out.
-And two years after my original pain episode, my back pain started to go away - permanently.

 In 2016, I felt a strong, dull pain in my shoulder as I was pursuing my favourite sport - rock climbing.
 I thought little of it, and returned to climbing a week or two later.
 But the pain returned, and I was encouraged to seek physical therapy.